The most comforting pastina

 Once in awhile a goose falls out of formation.
 (Oh, those angry years.)
 It immediately will feel the drag and difficulty of flying alone.
 What does the flock do?
 A pair will drop from the “V” and follow the wayward goose to support and protect it until it is able to continue on its own.
 It’s a through thick and thin kind of friendship.
 It’s the bond of love and compassion at its best.
 Just hold your friends up when they can’t hold themselves.

 Now one thing is for sure.
 A griever can be super high maintenance.
 The journey is long.
 No one person can care for and protect you.
-When the goose at the point, the one leading the journey, gets tired he/she falls back and let’s another take over.
-He/she is exhausted and needs comfort.
+When the goose at the point, the one leading the journey, gets tired it falls back and lets another take over.
+The goose is exhausted and needs comfort.
 It is wise to understand that no one person can bear the burden of your grief.
 Take a cue from the geese and expand your flock.

 There are times in life when we must rely on each other.
 Times when we need to be connected and encouraged.
 We need to honk like the geese to show our mutual support and love otherwise we end up traveling alone.
 Make room for your partner in life and a few trusted family and friends.